alexholcombe/attentional-blink/README.md

-Attentional Blink programs
+Attentional Blink implemented with psychopy
 ============================
 Licensing: MIT license, like CC-BY for code which means do whatever you want with it, with an attribution to the author.
 If you want permission to use it without attribution, contact me.

-Jan 2012 start.
-Implementation of attentional blink task.

-Started git repository on 5 November 2014  with non-git AB_addNoise_QUEST2.py by Alex Holcombe
+Jan 2012 started implementing attentional blink task.
+Started git repository on 5 November 2014 with non-git AB_addNoise_QUEST2.py

 Main version **AB.py** includes optional noise staircase, finding noise level to titrate T1 approx correct to a particular level.